AdaCore/gnatstudio/docs/users_guide/main_window.rst

   source files.
 For each context, GPS only displays the five matches with the highest score.

-  For each context, GPS display how many matches there are in that context.
-You can click on the name of the context to only search in that context.
-For example, if GPS shows 20 file names matching your search (while only displaying the five first), you can click on :guilabel:`file names` to view all 20 names and exclude the results from all the other contexts.
+  For each context, GPS display how many matches there are in that context. click on the name of the context to search only in that context.
+For example, if GPS shows 20 file names matching your search (while only displaying the five first), click on :guilabel:`file names` to view all 20 names and exclude the results from all the other contexts.

   If you click on the context again, GPS again displays the results from all contexts.